Completion and Certification Requirements

 - Completion of all 3 cycles of the 8 modules in the Compassionate Inquiry online program lasting 54 weeks, with at least 80% attendance (with video and audio on) at 27 bi-weekly Zoom sessions lead by an online Compassionate Inquiry facilitator (at least 22 sessions out of 27).
 (The exception can be made to miss 6 online facilitated meetings if one of those missed meetings was the first one in the course.
 The 6th can be granted at the discretion of the facilitator.)

 - Participants who arrive more than 20 minutes late or leave 20 minutes early or miss 20 minutes of the session or have video and audio off for more than 20 minutes of the session will be marked absent.

-- Participants who miss either: 1) 4 consecutive biweekly meetings, or 2) 10 meetings in total, will be asked to leave the facilitated biweekly meetings and triad sessions, but can continue to view the online materials until the end of the year long training.
-This ensures that we maintain the integrity and quality of the course for all participants.
+- Participants who miss either: 1) 4 consecutive biweekly meetings, or 2) 10 meetings in total, will be asked to leave the facilitated biweekly meetings and triad sessions, but can continue to view the online materials and attend the Zoom calls with Dr. Gabor Maté, Sat Dharam and Facilitators and Facilitated Monthly Workshops until the end of the year-long training.
+This ensures that we maintain the integrity of the course for all participants.

 - Completion of reading of each of the Module pdfs, totalling approximately 600 pages.